Springer hits tying HR, Jays rally to beat Red Sox 6-5 in 10 - NewsBreak

 Matt Barnes (0-1) intentionally walked Vladimir Guerrero Jr. to begin the bottom of the 10th, and Alejandro Kirk walked to load the bases.
 Matt Chapman struck out looking before left-hander Matt Strahm replaced Barnes.
 Tapia hit a flyball to left on the ninth pitch of his at-bat, scoring automatic runner Bo Bichette.

+“It’s huge,” Springer said.
+“For us to understand what it takes to come out on top in these games is big, especially for a stretch run, potentially.”

-Toronto trailed 5-2 in the ninth before Tapia and Santaigo Espinal opened the inning with back-to-back doubles off Jake Diekman.
+Toronto trailed 5-2 in the ninth before Tapia and Santiago Espinal opened the inning with back-to-back doubles off Jake Diekman.

 Diekman struck out pinch-hitter Lourdes Gurriel Jr. and fanned Bradley Zimmer, but left after giving up Springer’s fourth home run this season.

+Diekman was frustrated after failing to lock down a win for his struggling team.

+“Nick (Pivetta) pitched great, everyone pitched great, the hitters scored when they had to,” Diekman said.
+“I should be able to hold a three-run lead.”

 Automatic runner Trevor Story advanced from second to third on Alex Verdugo’s groundout to begin the 10th.
-Xander Bogaerts followed with a line drive that struck Blue Jays closer Jordan Romano (1-1), but the right-hander looked Story back to third before getting the out at first.
+Xander Bogaerts followed with a line drive that struck Blue Jays closer Jordan Romano (1-1) in the leg, but the right-hander looked Story back to third before getting the out at first.
 Romano escaped the jam by striking out J.D.
 Martinez.

+“Tough one tonight but you know we’re going to turn the page,” said Red Sox bench coach Will Venable, who has guided the team to one win in five games with manager Alex Cora sidelined by COVID-19.

 Bogaerts chased Garcia with an RBI double before Kiké Hernández made it 5-2 with an infield single off David Phelps.